 Her touches include paczki flavors like buttercream, pina colada and vanilla stout; pierogis with names like the LeBron James, filled with chicken, cheddar cheese and broccoli; and collaborations with other local businesses like Mitchell’s Ice Cream, Platform Brewery and Market Garden.
 Rudy’s is now known far and wide for the biggest and best Fat Tuesday paczki parties and events like post-Easter Dyngus Day.

 “I never thought I would have a career based on pierogi and paczki but I would not change a thing,” she says.
-“I’m happy to say that former Vice President Joe Biden is a fan of Rudy’s.
+“I’m happy to say that [then] former Vice President Joe Biden is a fan of Rudy’s.
 And I’m proud that I’ve made babushkas cool again.”